UACSc343Spring2021/assignments/HA2.md

 user can change the priority by clicking on the buttons at the top.
 Appointments will have the priority last clicked.
 Switching priorities should not clear the text input.

-Note that each item is associated with one of three categories: `Work`, `School`, or `Play`.
-The item will have the category associated with the last category button clicked.
-On load, the default category is `Work`.
-Switching the category should not clear the text input.

 When a user clicks on a row in the day planner, a secondary detail view is shown to the right.
 This detail view lists all properties of the appointment